 Pavé’s selection of delicious, sweet or savory baked goods make for a nice meal to bring for the picnic.
 After you finish your meal and have relaxed and people-watched enough, visit the Castello Sforzesco complex and museum in front of the park, next to the Cadorna metro station.
 The castle itself, built in the fifteenth century, is stunning on its own— it really looks and feels like a castle from the medieval ages that you would read about in books or see in movies, making this a fun stop for children.

 In addition to its architectural appeal, though, Castello Sforzesco also boasts an impressive collection of and fine arts, including one of Michelangelo’s last works.
-In addition to its permanent arts collection, the castle also offers temporary exhibitions that can be viewed on its website.
 Tickets should be booked in advance, and it is worth noting that entry to Castello Sforzesco is free on the first and third Tuesdays of the month in the afternoons.

 If time permits after Castello Sforzesco, you can try visiting another one of Milan’s world-class museums.
 Admire famous paintings by Leonardo Da Vinci, Tiziano, and Caravaggio at the Biblioteca Pinacoteca Accademia Ambrosiana (the Ambrosian Library), as well as its famed reading room.
 Tickets need to be booked in advance.